-Just try not to grin on an indoor swing.
-"They remind me of my childhood, spark creativity, and are, obviously, super cozy," says Dayna Isom Johnson, Etsy's resident trend expert, who appears to have a few in her office.
-She is not the least bit surprised that decorators and Instagrammers alike are currently obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to a rise in the energetic side of style:"It is the nervousness folks get when they're decorating their homes that holds them back from becoming daring --I believe folks are letting go of the."
+Just try not to grin on a indoor swing.
+"They remind me of my childhood, spark creativity, and therefore are, of course, super cozy," says Dayna Isom Johnson, Etsy's resident fashion expert, who appears to have some in her office.
+She is not the least bit surprised that decorators and Instagrammers equally are now obsessed. |} Neither is designer Starrett Zenko Ringbom, that attributes the trend to a rise in the energetic side of design:"It's the nervousness people get when they're decorating their houses that holds them back from becoming daring --I think people are letting go of the."

-If you, too, are letting go and trying to infuse a little additional adventure in your home in the form of an indoor hanging or swing chair, here's what you want to know.
-Yes, you can DIY it, however you need to know what you're doing--choose it from a pro. pro and Taskrabbit tasker, told House Beautiful about the swing-hanging process.|}
+If you, too, are letting go and looking to infuse a little additional adventure in your home in the kind of a indoor swing or hanging chair, here's what you want to understand.
+It's true, you can DIY it, however you have to understand what you are doing--choose it from an expert. pro and Taskrabbit tasker, told House Beautiful all about the swing-hanging procedure.|}

 Step 1: Pick Your Location

 Along with ensuring that the swing itself may fit in your preferred place, you have to make sure there's adequate room around it.
 "Pick a place which allows for at least three feet of space behind the swing, and at least 14 inches on either side to stop hitting a wall or rail," Chenkin advises.

 It might be the second measure, but it's definitely the most significant.
 You want to locate a good ceiling joist to mount the swing to, and if you can't locate a good ceiling joist in your chosen location, it's back to square one--having the right amount of space does not mean anything if it can't be safely installed .